AudreyGermain/Game-Recommendation-System/README.md

 EVE Online|74|Mostly Positive|"Mostly Positive,(11,481),- 74% of the 11,481 user reviews for this game are positive."

-For the recommender system, we generate the cosine similarity matrix with the following code.
-First it calculate the matrix of frequency of each words in the chosen column (column_name) of each of the games, then it calculate the cosine similarity function.<br/>
+For the recommender system, we generate a cosine similarity matrix with the code below.
+First, we create a matrix of frequency for each word in the chosen column (column_name) and for each game.
+Then, using the matrix of frequency, we create the cosine similarity matrix.

 ```python
 # Compute the Cosine Similarity matrix using the column